 From the Snake Pass to the Horseshoe Pass

 Looking at a map of the UK, you’d never think it would take the best part of five hours to get from the Peak District and into Wales.
-But that’s exactly what it took in our old Cree.
+Gav thought it would be a couple of hours – at most.
+But five hours is exactly what it took in our old VW Cree.

-We eventually entered the Roberts’ home country, heading in the direction of Wrexham and, once through the town, found the A525.
+We eventually crossed the border and headed in the direction of Wrexham and, once through the town, found the A525.
 A little further on we turned left, joining the A542 – the start of the drive south along the Horseshoe Pass.

-At some point – if you’re driving an older van like ours – you’ll start to feel the gentle climb upwards, and it’s not long before you reach the Ponderosa roadside cafe.
-It made a welcome break for us, having been on the road for some time.
+At some point – if you’re driving an older van like ours – you’ll start to feel the gentle climb upwards, and it’s not long before you reach the Ponderosa Roadside Cafe.
+It made a welcome break for us, having been on the road a lot longer than expected.